 Mico has left his family, his home, his future.
 Setting out in search of a better life, he instead finds himself navigating one of the world’s most inhospitable environments – The Jungle.
 For Mico, just one of the many ‘unaccompanied children’, the Calais refugee camp has a wilderness, a savagery all of its own.

 A melting pot of characters, cultures and stories, The Jungle often seems like its own strange world.
 But despite his ambitions to escape, Mico is unable to buy his way out from the ‘Ghost Men’ – the men with magic who can cross borders unnoticed.
 Alone, desperate, and running out of options, the idea of jumping on a train to England begins to feel worryingly appealing.

 But when Leila arrives at the camp one day, everything starts to change.
 Outspoken, gutsy, and fearless, she shows Mico that hope and friendship can grow in the most unusual places, and maybe, just maybe, they’ll show you the way out as well.

 This isn’t dystopia, this is real life.
 Hard-hitting and important, this beautifully written debut novel examines what life as a teenage refugee can be like – and how friendship and hope can flourish even in the most inhospitable environments.

 You may also like...

-Read three of the best biographies and memoirs based in the East of England
+Read three of the best poetry collections based in the East of England

 Our weekly spotlight on an East Anglian Book Awards 2023 shortlist